 The National Heart, Lung, and Blood Institute found that it is important to offer health counseling, training about health behaviors, and teach users skills to keep weight off.
 This is important as learning healthy behaviors is key to long-term success.

 In OpenFit’s case, the platform offers many features that can help with weight loss, including personalized meal plans, streaming workouts for individuals of all skill levels, and a support community.
 However, it doesn’t seem the program offers training or counseling to help individuals learn about their health behaviors.

 Warnings and Side Effects

 OpenFit Warnings and Side Effects

-In the OpenFit terms and conditions, it states individuals should consult with their physicians before starting the workout program, dietary plan, or any service provided by OpenFit.
+The OpenFit terms and conditions state that individuals should consult with their physicians before starting the workout program, dietary plan, or any service provided by OpenFit.

 Additionally, they state that by using their services, they are not liable for any injury.

 Pros and Cons

 OpenFit has a lot of pros and cons.
 Let’s take a closer look at the platform: